 From the Pennsbury School District:

-Several Pennsbury administrators attended the session with Mr. Sultanik to answer questions if needed.
-They were Business Administrator Daniel Rodgers, Human Resources Director, Bettie Ann Rarrick, and Financial Services Director, Joanne Godzieba.
-Present at the meeting to represent the PEA were UNISERV representatives Karen Stranz and Brad Gross, PESPA President Gary McClure, and PESPA members Marla Lipkin, Denise Hacker, and Brian Russell.
+Two Pennsbury administrators attended the bargaining session with Mr. Sultanik to answer questions if needed.
+They were Human Resources Director, Bettie Ann Rarrick, and Financial Services Director, Joanne Godzieba.
+Present at the meeting to represent PESPA were UNISERV representatives Greg Moll and Brad Gross, PESPA President Gary McClure, and PESPA members Marla Lipkin, Denise Hacker, and Brian Russell.
 State Mediator John Cairns was also in attendance.